cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 5: Statefulset

-Purpose: Create the **Statefulset**, based on àbove created `ads-db-configmap-init`, Configmap, Secret and headless service (defined in steps 1-4).
+Purpose: Create the **Statefulset**, based on both Configmaps, the Secret and the "headless" Service, created in step 1-4.

 - Specify a **Statefulset** for the Postgres Database Pod with

+- tbd

 kubectl apply -f ads-db.yaml